"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 Causes & Effects of Fluorescence

 Fluorescence in diamonds remains a widely misunderstood concept, both at the trade and consumer level.
-It’s been a frequently debated topic within the diamond industry and the opinion of experienced jewellers on this subject tend to differ.
+It is a frequently debated topic within the diamond industry and even the opinions of experienced jewellers tend to differ on this subject.

-Ultraviolet light, which consists of high-energy waves, then does the trick, causing the electrons of these trace elements to pop into higher energy states.
-Electrons in these excited states continue to release that stored energy as light so long as the UV light is present.
-Remove the UV light, and the excited electrons gradually return to their original state.
+The inherent variations in the atomic structure of the diamond crystal then act as a trigger in the presence of UV light.
+Ultraviolet light, which consists of high-energy waves, causes the electrons of these trace elements to pop into higher energy states.
+Electrons in these excited states jump orbits to release that stored energy as light as long as the UV light is present.
+Remove the UV light, and the electrons quickly return to their calm original state.

 Strongly fluorescent diamonds GIA